AMReX-Astro/Castro/Docs/source/radiation.rst

       \kappa = \mathrm{const}\ \rho^{m} T^{-n} \nu^{p}
           \left [1-\exp{\left (-\frac{h\nu}{k T} \right )} \right ].

--  radiation.surface_average = 2

-   How the averaging of opacity is done from faces to center for the radiation solver.
-0 is arithmetic averaging, 1 is harmonic averaging, and 2 is a combination of the two.
-   This is implemented in ``RAD_?D.F`` in kavg.

 Note that the unit for opacities is :math:`\mathrm{cm}^{-1}`.
 For the gray solver, the total opacity in the diffusion coefficient is the sum of kappa_r and scattering, whereas for the MG solver,